-The Aembit Helm Chart includes configuration options that control the behavior of Aembit Edge Components (Agent Controller, Agent Proxy, and Agent Injector):
+The Aembit Helm Chart includes configuration options that control the behavior of Aembit Edge Components (Agent Controller, Agent Proxy, and Agent Injector).
+In order to deploy those components, the chart deploys additional Kubernetes resources, such as a Service Account and a webhook.
+The chart also allows you to specify ad-hoc annotations to each of these resources.

 Required